Sam Ficken: Los Angeles Rams

 On December 20, 2017, Ficken was signed by the Los Angeles Rams to replace injured Pro Bowl kicker Greg Zuerlein.
 On April 16, 2018, Ficken signed his exclusive rights tender, staying with the Rams.
-He was waived on August 31, 2018.
+He was waived on August 31.
 Ficken was re-signed on September 17 following another injury to Greg Zuerlein.
-On September 23, 2018, Ficken made five extra points in a 35–23 win over the Los Angeles Chargers.
-Ficken was released by the Rams on October 2, 2018, after just two games, in which he missed two of his three field goal attempts.
+On September 23, Ficken made five extra points in a 35–23 win over the Los Angeles Chargers.
+Ficken was released by the Rams on October 2, after just two games, in which he missed two of his three field goal attempts.

 Seattle Seahawks

 On January 11, 2019, Ficken signed a reserve/future contract with the Seattle Seahawks.
-He was waived on April 13, 2019.
+He was waived by the Seahawks on April 13.

 Green Bay Packers

 On April 15, 2019, Ficken was claimed off waivers by the Green Bay Packers.
-On August 31, 2019, Ficken was waived by the Packers.
+On August 31, Ficken was waived by the Packers.

 New York Jets

 Ficken was signed by the New York Jets on September 10, 2019.

 Ficken re-signed with the Jets on April 23, 2020.
-He was placed on injured reserve on November 24, 2020, with a groin injury.
-On December 19, 2020, Ficken was activated off of injured reserve.
+He was placed on injured reserve on November 24, with a groin injury.
+On December 19, Ficken was activated off of injured reserve.
 On January 2, 2021, Ficken was waived by the Jets in favor of Chase McLaughlin for the final game of the season.
 Ficken had missed a field goal and an extra point against the Cleveland Browns in his last game with the Jets.
-He signed a reserve/future contract with the Jets on January 4, 2021.
-He was waived on July 30, 2021.
+He signed a reserve/future contract with the Jets on January 4.
+Ficken was waived on July 30.

 Tennessee Titans

 On August 1, 2021, Ficken was claimed off waivers by the Tennessee Titans.
-He was placed on injured reserve on September 11, 2021.
+He was placed on injured reserve on September 11.